Humaidu/material/Raspberry-Pi-GPIO:-Labs.md

 ## Prep

-Take one cable and connect it to the +5v GPIO pin - those are on the top right as you look at the pins.
+Take one cable and connect it to the GPIO 17 pin.
 Connect the other end of the cable to one of the positive rails on the breadboard - near the red line.

 Take another cable and connect one of the GPIO Ground pins ("GND") to one of the negative rails on the breadboard - near the blue line.